AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 >[!TIP]
 >
 >If you want to set a unique Campaign for each Sales rep for example, use dynamic replacement parameters to fill in the [!DNL Marketo Measure] Campaign Name.
-In the same example, you can enter `"Outbound Sales - {AssignedTo}"` and it morphs it into something like `"Outbound Sales - Jill"` or `"Outbound Sales - Jack."`
+In the same example, you can enter `"Outbound Sales - {AssignedTo}"` and it changes it to something like `"Outbound Sales - Jill"` or `"Outbound Sales - Jack."`

 ![](assets/2.png)